Early Life

 Rise to Success

-Dubin began his career in finance as a retail stockbroker at E. F. Hutton & Co. in 1978.
-In 1984, he co-founded Dubin & Swieca Capital Management, which was later renamed Corbin Capital Partners.
+Dubin began his career as a retail stockbroker at E. F. Hutton & Co. in 1978.
+In 1984, he co-founded Dubin & Swieca Capital Management, later renamed Corbin Capital Partners.
 In 1992, Dubin co-founded Highbridge Capital Management with Henry Swieca.
-Highbridge became a significant hedge fund, and Dubin sold a majority stake to JPMorgan Chase in 2004 for $1.3 billion.
-Dubin's business ventures expanded to include founding Engineers Gate Manager LP and becoming the lead shareholder of Castleton Commodities International.
+Highbridge became one of the most successful hedge funds, and Dubin sold a majority stake to J.P.
+Morgan in 2004 for $1.3 billion.
+Dubin then founded Engineers Gate, a quantitative trading company, in 2013.
+He is also the lead shareholder of Castleton Commodities International.

 Key Business Strategies